pcafrica/advanced_programming_2024-2025/exercises/07/07-c++_make_libraries.md

 ---

-# Exercise 4: dynamic loading
+# (:warning: Advanced) Exercise 4: dynamic loading

 This exercise showcases dynamic loading, the building block for implementing a *plugin* system.